iamkawal/post_it/README.md

 To experience the underlying functionality please check out the commit called "fully operational delete button" which was made on September 17 2019.
 This commit uses basic html css and javascript and has NO DATA PERSISTANCE.

-I am currently adding back end functionality to this app.
+I am currently adding back end functionality to this app, which can be seen on the branch "back_end"

 Thanks for checking out!